We love our researchers because they make our collections come to life in new and fascinating ways.

 StyleCat, the FIT Library online catalog, allows you to search holdings by subject, keyword, title, author, etc. Some of our holdings' records are linked to finding aids which will provide more detail about what a specific collection contains.
 If searching catalogs is new for you, ask a Reference Librarian or a Special Collections Associate for help or use Stylecat Help.

-A finding aid is a text document providing a description of the contents of a collection, just like a table of contents outlines the contents of a book.
-Using a finding aid can provide an understanding of a collection in its entirety, relationships between its component parts, and help you locate the portions of a collection pertinent to your inquiry.
+A finding aid is a text document providing a description of the contents of a collection, similar to how a table of contents outlines the contents of a book.
+Using a finding aid can provide an understanding of a collection in its entirety, relationships between its component parts, and help you locate the portions of a collection pertinent to your study.
 If a finding aid is available for a given collection StyleCat will offer a link providing detailed information.

 SPARC Connect is our collection's discovery platform that allows you to search across collections.
 It is not yet comprehensive, but we are adding more collections information all the time.

 You may want to contact a Special Collections Associate to assist you with your search.
-After you have examined the catalog, finding aids, and website, call or email to confirm your findings and conclusions.
+After you have examined the catalog, finding aids, and website, call us at (212) 217-4385 or email us at firstname.lastname@example.org to confirm your findings and conclusions.
 Tell us about your research project and intent.
 If you find specific materials that seem particularly important during your search, write down the titles and call numbers from those materials and share them with the staff.
 We can help to clarify what materials are held at the repository in order to set up an appointment that is most beneficial to your project's needs.

 The boilerplate format for creating citations for material from our collections is: